 Air Conditioner Manufacturers

 Air conditioner manufacturers have a number of factors to keep in mind when they are creating the air conditioning systems that indoor spaces are so dependent on.
 One of the first major factors is materials.
 Metallic substances are the most popular, particularly stainless steel and aluminum.
 This is because both of these materials are exceptionally strong and able to maintain the internal workings of air conditioners while also protecting the system from a plethora of risks.
-For example, units that have their compressors on rooftops or mounted on exterior walls require the weather and chemical corrosion resistant provided by metals like stainless steel and aluminum.
-The air conditioner elements contained indoors are made from strong metallic materials for aesthetic purposes as well as long-lasting life-spans.
-Another common element often installed by air conditioner manufacturers is the air filter, which ensures that no airborn germs or diseases will be spread by the system.
+For example, units that have their compressors on rooftops or mounted on exterior walls require the weather and chemical corrosion resistance provided by metals like stainless steel and aluminum.
+The air conditioner elements contained indoors are made from strong metallic materials for aesthetic purposes as well as long life-spans.
+Another common element often installed by air conditioner manufacturers is the air filter, which ensures that no airborne germs or diseases will be spread by the system.

-One of the three most popular types of air conditioners produced by air conditioner manufacturers is known as the window or through-the wall air conditioner, which is used to cool individual rooms.
+One of the three most popular types of air conditioners is known as the window or through-the wall air conditioner, which is used to cool individual rooms.
 This particular style of air conditioner is equipped with vents on both sides so that inside air can be brought in and cooled, while outside air can be blown in and out to act as a heat sink.
-It is a common air conditioning unit in residential settings such as older apartment complexes.
+This is a common air conditioning unit in residential settings, such as older apartment complexes.
 Central air conditioners use ducts to transport cold air throughout a building.
 This type of air conditioner is useful for maintaining a standard cool temperature for multi-room and multi-story buildings.
-They are therefore common in commercial settings such as office buildings, hospitals and schools.
+They are common in commercial settings, such as office buildings, hospitals, and schools.
 Ductless air conditioning splits the difference between through-the-wall and central air conditioning.
-In a ductless air conditioner, an outside unit with the compressor is mounted on an exterior wall and an inside unit with the evaporator is mounted on an interior wall or ceiling.
+In a ductless air conditioner, an outside unit with the compressor is mounted on an exterior wall, and an inside unit with the evaporator is mounted on an interior wall or ceiling.
 Multiple evaporators may be attached to a single compressor.
-These are ideal air conditioning systems for industrial settings, since they are more cost effective and better able to maintain cool temperatures in very large spaces such as warehouses, shipping facilities and industrial manufacturing buildings.
+These are ideal air conditioning systems for industrial settings, since they are more cost effective and better able to maintain cool temperatures in very large spaces, such as warehouses, shipping facilities, and industrial manufacturing buildings.